 When working on the moon, Apollo astronauts had difficulties moving around in their space suits.
 The Apollo suits were not nearly as flexible as the EMU used today; however, the EMU weighs almost twice as much as the Apollo suit (not a problem because the EMU was designed for work in microgravity, not on a planet's surface).
 For future space missions to Mars, NASA is developing "hard suits" that are more flexible, more durable, lighter-weight and easier to don than current space suits.

-For more information on space suits and related topics, check out the links on the next page.
+For more information on space suits and related topics, check out the links below.